-Hand injuries.
-Causes of hand injuries can include knocks, blows, jamming a finger, and repetitive strain.
+Hand pain: causes of hand injuries can include knocks, blows, jamming a finger, and repetitive strain.
 The hands and wrists contain many different bones, joints, and connective tissues, such as ligaments, tendons, nerves, and blood vessels.

 Carpal tunnel syndrome is a common condition that causes pain, numbness, and tingling in the hand and arm.
 The condition occurs when one of the major nerves to the hand — the median nerve — is squeezed or compressed as it travels through the wrist.